run-ai/docs/docs/admin/workloads/README.md

       * Event history&mdash;workload status over time.
 Use the filter to search through the history for specific events.
       * Metrics&mdash;use the drop down to filter metrics per pod.
 Select a category from the list below:

-          * GPU compute utilization
+          * GPU compute utilization&mdash;hover over for individual GPU details
-          * GPU memory usage
+          * GPU memory usage&mdash;hover over for individual GPU details
-          * CPU usage
+          * CPU usage&mdash;hover over for usage details
-          * CPU memory usage
+          * CPU memory usage&mdash;hover over for usage details

       * Logs&mdash;logs of the selected workload.
 Use the drop down to filter metrics per pod.
 Use the Download button to download the logs.